HKUDS/SSLRec/README.md

 + Social Recommendation
 + Knowledge-aware Recommendation

-We provide a unified training, verification and testing process for each category, as well as a unified data preprocessing process with public datasets, so as to quickly reproduce different models and compare different methods fairly.
+We offer a unified training, validation, and testing process for each category, along with a standardized data preprocessing method using publicly available datasets.
+This enables the quick reproduction of various models and the fair comparison of different methods.

 ## Highlighted Features